Privacy policy

 There are 4 types of cookies:

-Indispensable cookies
+Essential cookies

-These cookies are necessary to ensure basic functions of the website.
+These cookies are necessary to ensure basic functionality of the website.
 For example, these cookies are needed if a user puts a product in the shopping cart, then continues to surf on other pages and later goes to the checkout.
 These cookies do not delete the shopping cart, even if the user closes his browser window.

 Useful cookies

-cookies
+Targeted cookies

 Advertising cookies